aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ### Playbook Run

-To build the configurations files, run the following playbook called `build.yml`.
+To build the configurations files, run the playbook called `build.yml`.

 ```bash
 ### Build configurations
 ansible-playbook playbooks/build.yml
 ```

-After the playbook run finishes, EOS CLI intended configuration files are written to `intended/configs`.
+After the playbook run finishes, EOS CLI intended configuration files were written to `intended/configs`.
+Take a look.

-To build and push the configurations to your switches, run the following playbook called `deploy.yml`.
+To build and deploy the configurations to your switches, run the playbook called `deploy.yml`.
+This assumes that your Ansible host has access and authentication rights to the switches.
+Those auth variables were defined in DC1_FABRIC.yml.

 ```bash
 ### Build configurations & Push Configs to switches